 Guidance for workplaces (COVID-19)

 Businesses must take measures to protect employees and patrons and operate in accordance with all applicable laws including the Occupational Health and Safety Act and the regulations made under it.
-Businesses that continue to operate must comply with the advice, recommendations and instructions of public health officials, including physical distancing measures, cleaning and disinfecting.
+Business owners and leaders must lead by example and support:

 - wash your hands often and when visibly dirty for 15 seconds